 Online therapy is growing in popularity these days as it is more affordable and more convenient than having to go to a therapist’s office.
 You can choose from thousands of qualified mental health practitioners and connect when it’s convenient for you by video chat, phone calls, and texting for immediate help with any issue you are facing.
 Check out Online-Therapy.com and get 20% off with this link > > >

 Most of us live overly complicated lives.
 We are spreading our finite energy over too many people, interests, and projects.

 To protect ourselves and build our energy, we need to have a clear sense of ourselves and what we want out of this life.
 What’s our purpose?

 Most people don’t have a defined purpose because they have never spent any quality time with themselves to figure it out.
-Going for coffee, jogging, a walk-in nature, or binging on TV alone is not quality ‘alone time.’
-It is time being distracted by stuff that is happening, avoiding stepping in something undesirable while walking, or following the movie plot.
+Going for coffee, jogging, a walk-in nature, or binging on TV alone, is not quality ‘alone time.’
+It is time being distracted by stuff that is happening, avoiding stepping into something undesirable while walking, or following the movie plot.

 We can do this simply by sitting down in a quiet place where we won’t be distracted, closing our eyes, and relaxing.
 We can then begin to venture into our internal world of thoughts and feelings and begin to unravel what it is we want from this life experience.

 Meditation or quiet contemplation are two ways to achieve greater self-awareness.
 And learning about ourselves is a process that takes time, and is a necessary process for us to live happy and successful lives.

 People who take the time to discover what they want have a direction to head in.
 Others that don’t, don’t know what they want from life.
 And because they don’t know what they want, they don’t know what will bring them the greatest happiness.